-FBI WASH DC FBI.
-MEMPHIS ALL INFORMATION CONTAINED 430PM URGENT 4-2-68 SAB HEREIN IS UNCLASSIFED DALME DATE 103000 BY SPACE TO DIRECTOR FROM MEMPHIS 157-1092 SANITATION WORKERS STRIKE, MEMPHIS, TENN., TENN.
-ON APRIL TWO, NINETEEN SIXTY EIGHT, LT.
-E. H. ARKIN, MEMPHIS Police Desmostment PD.
+FBI WASH DC FBI MEMOHIS ALL INFORMATION CONTAINED 430PM URGENT 4-2-68 SAB HEREIN IS UNCLASSIFED BY SPACE TO DIRECTOR FROM MEMPHIS 157-1092 RACIAI MALLER SANITATION WORKERS STRIKE, MEMPHIS, TENN., ON APRIL TWO, NINETEEN SIXTY EIGHT, LT.
+E. H. ARKIN, MEMPHIS Police DESPICEMENT PD.
 INSPECTIONAL BUREAU.
-ADVISED THAT THE FUNERAL OF LARRY PAYNE.
-SEVENTEEN YEAR OLD NEGRO WHO WAS SHOT BY MEMPHIS PD OFFICER AFTER STORE LOOTING GROWING OUT OF MARCH TWENTY EIGHT RACIAL DISTURBANCE, MEMPHIS, WAS HELD, WITHOUT INCIDENT, AT CLAYBORN TEMPLE, MEMPHIS.
+ADVISED THAT THE FUNERAL OF LARRY PAYNE, SEVENTEEN YEAR OLD NEGRO WHO WAS SHOT BY MEMPHIS PD OFFICER AFTER STORE LOOTING GROWING OUT OF MARCH TWENTY EIGHT RACIAL DISTURBANCE, MEMPHIS, WAS HELD, WITHOUT INCIDENT, AT CLAYBORN TEMPLE, MEMPHIS.
 ABOUT FIVE HUNDRED IN ATTENDANCE DESPITE FACT CHURCH CAN SEAT TWENTY FIVE HUNDRED.
 BODY INTERRED IMMEDIATELY AFTER FUNERAL.
-ARKIN ADVISED THAT ANOTHER SANITATION WORKERS SYMPATHY MARCH IS CHEDULED FOR DOWNTOWN MEMPHIS AFTERNOON OF APRIL TWO.
-NOT RECORDED EASTERN AIRLINES ADVISED ON APRIL TWO THAT REY .
-9MABILIN LUTHER KING, JR., AND SOUTHERN CHRISTIAN LEADERSHIP CONFERENCE (SCLC) AIDES RALPH D. ABERNATHY, BERNARD LEE, AND ANDREW M. YOUNG DUE TO ARRIVE MEMPHIS TEN FIFTEEN A.M., APRIL THREE, FROM ATLANTA.
-END PAGE ONE Included letter to white Housen's earn the content may not be disclosed to unauthorized personal Attorner General.
-Date distinct the express approval of the FBI. ment is prepared in response to your request and is not for dissemi-WU55013 DocIA 32989502/ Page 68
+ARKIN ADVISED THAT ANOTHER SANITATION WORKERS SYMPATHY MARCH IS CHEDULED FOR DOWNTOWN MEMPHIS AFTERNOON 1066 OF APRIL TWO.
+NOT RECORDED EASTERN AIRLINES ADVISED ON APRIL TWO THAT REY OMABILIN LUTHER KING, JR., AND SOUTHERN CHRISTIAN LEADERSHIP CONFERENCE (SCLC) AIDES RALPH D. ABERNATHY.
+BERNARD LEE.
+AND ANDREW M. YOUNG DUE TO ARRIVE MEMPHIS TEN FIFTEEN A.M., APRIL THREE, FROM ATLANTA.
+END PAGE ONE Included letter to White Housen's earn the content may not be disclosed to unauthorized personal Attorner General.
+Dane Attorner approval of the FBI. s prepared in response to your request and is not for dissemi-IW: 65360 Docid: 32989602 Page: 68

-ON APRIL TWO A SOURCE ADVISED THAT AT A PRESS CONFERENCE AT CLAYBORN TEMPLE.
-APRIL TWO.
-REV. JESSE JACKSON OF SCLC'S "OPERATION BREAD BASKET," REV. S. B. KYLES OF METROPOLITAN BAPTIST CHURCH.
-NEMPHIS, AND REV. EDWARD L. BROWN.
+ON APRIL TWO A SOURCE ADVISED THAT AT A PRESS CONFERENCE AT CLAYBORN TEMPLE, APRIL TWO, REV. JESSE JACKSON OF SCLC'S "OPERATION BREAD BASKET."
+REV. S. B. KYLES OF METROPOLITAN BAPTIST CHURCH, NEMPHIS, AND REV. EDWARD L. BROWN.
 MT.
-PISGAH CME CHURCH, ADVISED THAT WITH SCLC PERSONNEL IN MEMPHIS THAT NIGHTLY MASS STRIKE SUPPORT MEETINGS WILL BE RESUMED.
+PISGAH CME CHURCH.
+ADVISED THAT WITH SCLC PERSONNEL IN MEMPHIS THAT NIGHTLY MASS STRIKE SUPPORT MEETINGS WILL BE RESUMED.
 THE FIRST AT MASON TEMPLE ON NIGHT OF APRIL THREE WITH KING AS FEATURED SPEAKER.
 THEY SAID MASS MARCH WILL BE HELD FRIDAY.
-APRIL FIVE, AND THAT THEY WILL HAVE SCHOOL CHILDREN PARTICIPATE SINCE MARCHING WITH "MARTIN LUTHER KING, JR., THE GREATEST LIVING AMERICAN."
-WOULD BE MORE EDUCATIONAL THAN BEING IN SCHOOL.
+APRIL FIVE, AND THAT THEY WILL HAVE SCHOOL CHILDREN PARTICIPATE SINCE MARCHING WITH "MARTIN LUTHER KING, JR., THE GREATEST LIVING AMERICAN: WOULD BE MORE EDUCATIONAL THAN BEING IN SCHOOL.
 WHEN ASKED BY PRESS IF KING WOULD PERSONALLY MARCH.
 JACKSON SAID KING MIGHT NOT MARCH.
 HE DID NOT ELABORATE.
 WHEN ASKED IF SCLC GROUP WOULD VIOLATE A POSSIBLE INJUNCTION AGAINST THEIR MARCHING.
-JACKSON SAID "THE WHITE MAN HAS ALREADY Enjoined the Black man to the Ghetto and the White man doesn't NEED TO VALIDATE IT, BY SENDING US A PIECE OF PAPER."
-XYLES SAID THE PROBLEM FACING MEMPHIS IS NOT MILITANT BLACK YOUTH BUT IS "WHITE RACISM."
-JACKSON DESCRIBED OPERATION BREAD BASKET AS MASSIVE END PAGE TWO
+JACKSON SAID "THE WHITE MAN HAS ALREADY ENJOINED THE BLACK MAN TO THE GHETTO AND THE WHITE MAN DOESN'T NEED TO VALIDATE IT, BY SENDING US A PIECE OF PAPER."
+KYLES SAID THE PROBLEM FACING MEMPHIS IS NOT MILITANT BLACK YOUTH BUT IS "White racesm."
+Jackson described operation bread basket as massive END PAGE TWO

-BREAD, WONDER BREAD, COCA COLA, AND SEALTEST DAIRY PRODUCTS AS THESE FIRMS DO NOT HIRE SUFFICIENT NUMBER OF NEGROES.
+DRIVE TO PORCE ALL GROCERS IN NEGRO AREA TO CEASE SELLING HART'S BREAD, WONDER BREAD, COCA COLA, AND SEALTEST DAIRY PRODUCTS AS THESE FIRMS DO NOT HIRE SUFFICIENT NUMBER OF NEGROES.

 ON APRIL TWO LT.
-ARKIN ADVISED THAT MEMPHIS CITY OFFICIALS ARE CONSIDERING SEEKING A COURT INJUNCTION PROHIBITING ANY MASS MARCH LED BY KING OR AN INJUNCTION SPECIFYING CONDITIONS UNDER WHICH A MARCH COULD TAKE PLACE AND ALSO CONSIDERING RESUMPTION OF A CURFEW AND PLACING STRIKE SUPPORT LEADERS UNDER A PEACE AND FINANCIAL RESPONSIBILITY BOND.
+ARKIN ADVISED THAT MEMPHIS CITY OFFICIALS ARE CONSIDERING SEEKING A COURT INJUNCTION PROHIBITING ANY MASS MARCH LED BY KING OR AN INJUNCTION SPECIFYING CONDITIONS UNDER WHICH A MARCH COULD TAKE PLACE AND ALSO CONSIDERING RESUMPTION OF A CURFEW AND PLACING STRIKE SUPPORT LEADERS UNDER A PEACE AND FINANCIAL RESPONSTBILITY BOND.

-ARKIN ADVISED THAT REMAINDER OF TENNESSEE NATIONAL GUARD, WITH EXCEPTION OF ONE BATTERY CONSISTING OF TWO HUNDRED AND NINETY.

-THREE OFFICERS AND MEN OF THE MEMPHIS GUARD UNIT, HAVE LEFT MEMPHIS.
+ARKIN ADVISED THAT REMAINDER OF TENNESSEE NATIONAL GUARD, WITH EXCEPTION OF ONE BATTERY CONSISTING OF TWO HUNDRED AND NINETY THREE OFFICERS AND MEN OF THE MEMPHIS GUARD UNIT.
+HAVE LEFT MEMPHIS.